Are watermills in Kashmir a solution to Pakistan's energy crisis?

 MUZAFFARABAD, Pakistan (Thomson Reuters Foundation) - Arshad Rashid thinks he has an answer to his country’s energy shortages.

-For a few hours a day, a few days a month, the villager in Katahi, about 50 kilometers outside of Muzaffarabad, the capital of Pakistan-administrated Kashmir, grinds maize and wheat with a watermill.
+For a few hours a day, a few days a month, the villager in Katahi, about 50 kilometres outside of Muzaffarabad, the capital of Pakistan-administrated Kashmir, grinds maize and wheat with a watermill.

 But he sees untapped potential in his century-old mud-and-stone mill, which sits idle most of the time.
 He wants to use it to generate free, clean electricity.